benmvp/slides/2020/jsconfhi/perfect-lib.md

 - The 3-headed monster of Type checking, Linting & Testing + Coverage
 - **Type checking** comes with developing in TypeScript, which we just discussed
   * So not only is developing w/ TypeScript good for providing types for our users
-  * It's also good for our users because it helps us avoid bugs!
+  * It's **also** good for our users because it helps us avoid bugs!
   * The edge cases where things are unexpectedly `undefined`
-  * Or you refactor a function and forget to change parameters somewhere
+  * Or you refactor a function and forget to change the parameters somewhere
   * With VS Code type-checking can happen _as you develop_
 - **Linting** comes via ESLint
   * This also can happen _as you develop_ in your favorite editor
-  * TypeScript catches a lot of the non-stylistic errors ESLint catches
+  * So TypeScript catches a lot of the non-stylistic errors that ESLint also catches
-  * There are still some that are _likely_ errors
+  * But ESLint can warn us of _likely_ or _potential_ errors
   * And then there are additional plugins for environments like React
 - **Testing + Coverage** comes with Jest
   * Allows you to write unit tests
+  * Test the public API of your library
   * Can also check what percentage of your code has been tested
+  * The goal with coverage is to make sure you cover edge case branches
   * Unit testing is huge in keeping your lib bug-free
   * But of course it depends on you actually _writing_ tests